 For payday loans, you repay the amount from your next paycheck.
 Line of credit loans have flexible repayment terms.
 You receive a regular billing statement and make monthly payments depending on how much of the credit line you borrow.

 Our interest rates are competitive with those of other companies offering California payday loan services and adhere with state requirements as delineated below.
-We work only with a network of direct lenders that meet our compliance requirements as well as best practices guidelines established by the Online Lenders Alliance.
+We work only with a network of direct lenders that meet our compliance requirements.

 California Payday Loan Regulations